 July, 2017 Tennessee Williams wrote: “Make voyages.
 Attempt them.
 There’s nothing else!”
-And what an amazing voyage it was playing Clare in Playhouse Creatures’ production of Tennessee Williams’ The Two Character Play directed by Austin Pendleton at the Duo Multicultural Center with Joseph W. Rodriguez playing Felice.
+What an amazing voyage it was in Playhouse Creatures’ production of Tennessee Williams’ The Two Character Play directed by Austin Pendleton at the Duo Multicultural Center with Joseph W. Rodriguez playing Felice.
 Huffington Post Review by Jed Ryan.
-All photos by Ride Hamilton.

 Nominated Best Actress by the Big Easy Entertainment Awards for her portrayal of Lady in Tennessee Williams’ Orpheus Descending at Southern Rep in New Orleans directed by Jef Hall-Flavin.